thesage6/alx-system_engineering-devops/0x00-shell_basics/README.md

-This folder contains files that show the absolute path name of the current working directory
+ script that Display the contents list of your current directory